carvalhochris/WPurity/readme.md

 ## Acknowledgments

-This app was inspired by the WordPress API and Django Rest Framework.
+This app was inspired by the [WordPress REST API](https://developer.wordpress.org/rest-api/) and [Django Rest Framework](https://www.django-rest-framework.org/).

 ## Issues